<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 Screenshot 2021-06-29 at 23.23.26Source: 9to5Mac

-4. When you're done shooting your burst photos, they'll be grouped in your camera roll, and you can pick the best one.
+4. When you're done shooting your burst photos, your phone will group them in your camera roll, and you can pick the best one.

 If you ever see a UFO one day, now you know what to do!